-If you live in an apartment or a tiny house, finding storage can be an ongoing challenge.
+If you live in an apartment or tiny house, finding storage can be an ongoing challenge.
 With the average size of a U.S. studio now 10 percent smaller than it was in 2008, space has never been more limited.
-The good news is that you only need a few long-lasting purchases and a bit of ingenuity to find smart storage solutions that will keep your floors and closets free of clutter.
-In this article, we’ll cover our six favorite budget-friendly storage hacks that go a long way to making your small bedroom feel organized, cozy and airy.
+The good news is that you only need a few long-lasting purchases and a bit of creativity and imagination to find smarter storage solutions that will keep your floors and closets free of clutter.
+In this article, we’ll teach you how to organize a small bedroom with our 10 favorite budget-friendly storage hacks that go a long way to making your space feel organized, cozy and open.

 1. Install Floating Shelves and Nightstands

 Whether you’re struggling to find a home for your books, office supplies or nightstand essentials, make the most of your walls by installing floating shelves and nightstands.
 Not only will they clear up valuable floor space, but they can also function as a form of decor and add a charming, striking accent to your room.
 Since floating shelves and nightstands come in a variety of sizes, colors and materials (including ones that fit perfectly into corners), you can personalize your space by combining an eclectic mix of shelving styles and exploring endless arrangements on your walls.

 2. Find a Headboard With Storage Options